Chrysostomus/bmenu/README.md

 Bash based system menu for manjaro/arch linux

 To do:
-- htop for task manager
-- sane frontend for scanners
 - use fzf instead of pmenu
+- filefinder/launcher
+- scanner options
+-